Chico, A bien tôt

 Yup, my opinion?
 It did all happen only it was the other way around and it wasn’t any entity called Satan either.
 It was Christianity and its application of a mish-mash of religious beliefs, stirred together by some guy named Jesus and his “homies.”

-Let’s take a brief tour of the Bible:
+Let’s take a brief tour of the bible, shall we

 1. Exactly how many towns did Satan destroy?
 Zip.